funcompbio/practical4/practical4.md

 If the contents are different, then probably you have not saved what you typed in the text editor.
 Go to the text editor and save the file.
-Once we have typed this Python one-liner program, saved and made sure the file is in our CWD and contains the expected source code, we can run it by calling the command `python` with the filename of our program as argument:
+Once we have typed this Python one-liner program, saved it and made sure the file is in your CWD, containing the expected source code, you can run it by calling the command `python` with the filename of the program as argument:

 ```
 $ python hello.py
 Hello World!
 ```
-We should be getting the message "Hello World!" on the screen.
+We should be getting the message "Hello World!" on the terminal window.

 # Read data from the keyboard into a Python program.